CS222-UIUC/course-project-group-_1-cs-222/README.md

 and local governments can be aware of the condition of their roads.
 This mobile application was built with Swift and uses the Google Firebase database for data management and storage.

+b)
+<h4> Sensor Inputs
+Provides all the primary data for our application.
+The primary data consists of live location, accelerometer data, and gyroscope data.
+The libraries we used for this are CoreMotion, CoreLocation, and MapKit.
+Our sensor inputs interact with our backend algorithm processing by segwaying the data collected in the algorithm.

+<h4> Backend Algorithm Processing
+Takes the input provided by the sensor inputs and determines if we found a pothole in a boolean format.
+We don't essentially use libraries in the part of our project but use our logic for determination of potholes.
+Our backend algorithm interacts with our database storage and the user interface.

+<h4> Database Storage
+We use MySQL and Firebase to store the location and other primary data of a found pothole.

+<h5> User Interface on iOS
+We use libraries such as Swift Storyboards to make our user-interface simpler and more user-friendly.
+It interactively displays our backend's work such as putting a pin on a pothole live and also does the job of showcasing all the potholes in the chosen area.

 c)
 ## Installing / Getting started